wcmc-its/duo_powershell/README.md

 duo_powershell
 ==============

-powershell for installing and registering a Duo install
+powershell script for installing and registering a Duo Security Windows agent install